MechSatsujin/Legacy-Launcher-Installer/README.md

 ``git clone https://github.com/RuahWonders/TL-Legacy-Installer-Beta.git``
 2. Type ``cd TL-Legacy-Installer-Beta``
 3. Run ``bash ./installer-tl.sh``
--Running as Sudo is restricted on this shell script.
+- Running as Sudo is restricted on this shell script.
 4. And follow the instructions from the installer.

 # How do I uninstall it?